 Here’s an old post, one of my best memories about my father.

-“Anne Bradstreet was the first woman to be recognized as an accomplished New World Poet.
+A few years back I came across this poem To My Dear and Loving Husband and its author, Anne Bradstreet, in an old book I was reading about the Pilgrims.
+She was a Puritan English poet from Northampton, England, and the first woman to have her works published in America.
+You can read more about Anne Bradstreet here but a brief background is in order: “Anne Bradstreet was the first woman to be recognized as an accomplished New World Poet.
 Her volume of poetry “The Tenth Muse Lately Sprung Up in America” received considerable favorable attention when it was first published in London in 1650.
 Eight years after it appeared it was listed by William London in his Catalogue of the Most Vendible Books in England, and George III is reported to have had the volume in his library.
 Bradstreet’s work has endured, and she is still considered to be one of the most important early American poets.”Continue reading “To My Dear and Loving Husband”→

 Last week I was reading through the sixth book of The Old Testament, and was struck with chapter 4, Joshua’s account when God prescribed the elders of Israel to take twelve stones out of the midst of Jordan, so that when their children ask their fathers in time to come what these stones mean, the elders might reminisce on the faithfulness of the Lord bringing them safely across the river.
 I wondered how many times did the elders have to explain to their children the meaning of these stones.
 Or what about Rebekah?
 I have often wondered what evocative thoughts came flooding into her mind every time she drew water from a well after she met Abraham’s servant.
 Did Rebekah rejoice at the remembrance of that occasion which ultimately led to her marriage with Isaac?
 Or what about Moses?
 After God appeared to him at the burning bush that wasn’t consumed, did this great prophet pause with joyful memories every time he saw a similar bush?
 Or, what about Peter?
 Would this impulsive apostle remembered his denial of Christ afresh every time he heard a cock crow throughout the rest of his life?
 Did he break down in tears on each of these successive occasions?
 Or, what about Paul?
 Having persecuted the church of God prior to his conversion, what type of emotions stirred in his soul as a servant of Christ whenever he looked at the marks of the Lord Jesus he bore in his body?
 Were these scars in his own flesh a reminder of the scars he was responsible for inflicting upon many believers?
 Continue reading “From Ten to Twenty Eight”→

 With the recent passing of my 95 year-old aunt, I decided to share my diary entry dated 26 Sept 2009.
 On this particular day, typhoon Ondoy brought massive rainfall and caused severe flooding, death and suffering to thousands of people in Manila and neighbouring provinces.
 I happened to be in the Philippines at the time taking care of my mother on her deathbed.
 My cousin, Manay Susan, and I, along with my mother’s caretaker, and with the help of other family members, we’d take turns keeping an eye on her.
 There’s always someone watching her 24/7 making sure she’s alright.
 She passed away three weeks after I wrote this.